-This post may involve substantia l access to young people.
-In H SI we are committed to the welfare and

-protection of young people.
-Wo ould you have any reason at a all to be concerned about this applicant
+• ould you have any reason at all to be cond

 being in contact with children ar nd young people?
-(Please tick))
+(Please tick)

-Yes: - No:

-In Northern Ireland have you referred this individual to the e Disclosure & Barring Service list for

-barring?

-Voc No.

 Yes: No:

+In Northern Ireland have you rbarring? referred this individual to the Disclosure e & Barring Service list for

+Yes: No:

 (If you answer "Yes", we will con tact you in confidence)

 Signed:

 Print Name:

 Date:

 Position in Organisation:

-rosition in Organisation.

-Name of Chile (Ourse) institute

 Name of Club/Organisation: